materialsvirtuallab/nano266/labs/lab1/README.md

 calculations if you want to perform the calculations as efficiently as possible while maintaining relatively good accuracy?

-Note that this is an open-ended question, and there is no real right or wrong answer.
+Note that this is an open-ended question, and there is no right or wrong answer.
 It is more important for you to understand the tradeoffs and come up with a good justification for your recommendation.